fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_3.md

 **pytest-sugar: Instafail + Colors + Progress Bar**

-The pytest-sugar plugin^5 lets you see status not just as characters, but also in color.
+The pytest-sugar plugin lets you see status not just as characters, but also in color.
 It also shows failure and error tracebacks during execution, and has a cool progress bar to the right of the shell.